kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 {{< note >}}
 The DaemonSet controller, which [creates Pods for DaemonSets](/docs/concepts/workloads/controllers/daemonset/#scheduled-by-default-scheduler) is not aware of scheduling profiles.
-For this reason, it is recommended that you keep a scheduler profile, such as the `default-scheduler`, without any `addedAffinity`.
+For this reason, it's recommended that you keep a scheduler profile, such as the `default-scheduler`, without any `addedAffinity`.
 Then, the Daemonset's Pod template should use this scheduler name.
 Otherwise, some Pods created by the Daemonset controller might remain unschedulable.
 {{< /note >}}